smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 “The difference in pay grade was substantial,” says Kilbridge.
 After seeking the advice of friends and family, he turned down the law school position and accepted the coaching offer.

-“It was very visceral, kind of a gut feeling,” he says of his decision.
-“My dad actually urged me to take the coaching job...
-People who weren’t going to be facing the pay differential thought it was pretty clear what i should do.”
+“It was very visceral, kind of a gut feeling.
+My dad actually urged me to take the coaching job,” he says of his decision.
+“People who weren’t going to be facing the pay differential thought it was pretty clear what i should do.”

 Coaching at the collegiate level requires “a specialized knowledge of how to make a college eight go fast,” according to Kilbridge, and although he had several years of coaching experience under his belt, there was a lot of new information to learn.